thomasjames433/URL_Shortener_Celery/README.md

 # URL_Shortener_Celery
 This a project that shortens long urls and redirects short urls to their corresponding long url.
-Made using django, django-rest-framework and celery, Uses Sqlite3 as a database
+Made using django, django-rest-framework and Celery

 ## Features:
 - Gets hitcount of each url